gep13/gep13/input/blog/i-did-not-know-that-fiddler-could-do-this.md

 [![image](http://www.gep13.co.uk/blog/wp-content/uploads/2011/07/image_thumb.png)](http://www.gep13.co.uk/blog/wp-content/uploads/2011/07/image.png)

 1. Hover your mouse hover this and you will see the following tooltip which pretty much explains it all.
-Click your mouse on the “Process Filter” button and the text will change to say “pick target…” and the icon will change to be a cross hair.
+Click your mouse on the “Process Filter” button and the text will change to say “pick target...” and the icon will change to be a cross hair.

 [![image](http://www.gep13.co.uk/blog/wp-content/uploads/2011/07/image_thumb1.png)](http://www.gep13.co.uk/blog/wp-content/uploads/2011/07/image1.png)